Translating genetic discoveries into cures is rapidly becoming reality

-Our gene therapy approach utilizes proprietary AAVHSC vectors to deliver a functional gene to a cell where there is a missing or mutated gene.
-Once delivered, the functional gene may lead to therapeutic protein expression.
-With gene therapy, the genes do not integrate into the genome, so this approach can be curative in slow- or non-dividing cells (e.g., adult liver or central nervous system).
+Once delivered, the gene and promoter, which activates the gene, may lead to therapeutic protein expression.
+With gene therapy, the delivered gene does not integrate into the genome, so this approach can be curative in slow- or non-dividing cells (e.g., adult liver or central nervous system).

 Our unique vectors have demonstrated significant systemic biodistribution to multiple tissue types in preclinical studies, including liver, central nervous system (CNS), muscle (skeletal and cardiac) and eye.
 This enables us to potentially address a broad range of genetic disorders.